 Many viewers, though, keep waiting for a young Jesse Pinkman (Aaron Paul) to be spotted at the courthouse or to see a pre-cancer Walter White (Bryan Cranston) running into Kim (Rhea Seehorn) at the grocery store.
-The problem with those cameos is that they could be a distraction, a situation with which the creators admit they struggle.
-This is the world of Saul (Bob Odenkirk) — er, Jimmy, as the character is known as in his origin story — so an appearance by Walter or Jesse might take the show too far into Breaking Bad territory, and as much as that’s what loyal fans might wish would happen, it’s not likely anytime soon.
+The problem with those cameos is that they could be a distraction, a situation with which the creators have admitted they struggle.
+This is the world of Saul (Bob Odenkirk) — er, Jimmy, as the character is known as in his origin story — so an appearance by Walter or Jesse might take the show too far into Breaking Bad territory, and as much as that’s what loyal fans might wish for, it’s not likely anytime soon.
 Some smaller, supporting roles, though?
 Maybe that’s where we’ll get a little glimpse into that Bad world we love so much.
 So here are some Breaking Bad alums — besides the usual suspects — we’d love to see pop up on Saul.

 Badger and Skinny Pete

 It just wouldn’t be right to have one without the other.
 Seeing Jesse’s friends (played by Matt Jones and Charles Baker, respectively) before they got into drugs would be fun, although it could be tough since it’s possible Skinny Pete was doing drugs before he could ride a bike.
 Aging them down for Saul might be a challenge, but it would be worth it to see them meet Chuck (Michael McKean).
 If their discussions about the science on Star Trek are any indication, they’ll surely be fascinated by Chuck’s health condition.